Link to our HOME page

-The Cocos Island group is composed of 27 separate islands and are located about 2700km north west of Perth.
+The Cocos Island group is composed of 27 separate islands that are located about 2700km north west of Perth.
 The climate is warm and humid with temperatures averaging 27C.
 Most rainfall occurs from November to April.
-It is located about 900 kilometres south west of Christmas Island.
+Cocos is located about 900 kilometres south west of Christmas Island.

 It was this group of islands that led to Charles Darwin's formation of the theory of coral atoll formation in 1836.
 Since Darwin's day the islands have continued to be a unique place for coral atoll research.

-On his voyage home after a three year journey aboard the HMS "Beagle" he stayed for only 10 days where he recorded evidence to support his theory of coral atoll formation, "Fringing reefs are converted into barrier reefs and barrier reefs, when encircling islands are thus converted into atolls", he wrote in 1836.
+On his voyage home after a three year journey aboard the HMS Beagle, Darwin stayed for only 10 days where he recorded evidence to support his theory of coral atoll formation, "Fringing reefs are converted into barrier reefs and barrier reefs, when encircling islands are thus converted into atolls", he wrote in 1836.

 It was the only coral atoll he had ever visited to support his theory.